camapac/spring-boot-multiple-dao-access-layer/README.md

 In this step I using the Event/Listener task excuter to make better performace <br />
 Using ControllAdvise for handler the level API exception. <br />

-To implement preformcace in the future we can using caching solution and load balancer. <br />

-Not have the time to implement the testing.